-The Department of Communication Internship Program provides 1-3 units in the form of COMM 393 or COMM 493 to undergraduate communication majors or minors who seek to gain professional experience.
+The Department of Communication Internship Program provides 1, 2, or 3 units of COMM 393 or COMM 493 to undergraduate communication majors or minors who seek to gain professional experience.
 COMM 393 and COMM 493 count as upper division elective credit.

 The students participating in our program gain opportunities to apply their classroom knowledge in professional contexts and to gain meaningful organizational skills, which are important steps in becoming a professional.
-Students can find internships on their own or use the COMM Digest to find an internship: https://docs.google.com/document/d/1vQizteLyjFSxAWL_gpkFTBm-KbY39qNU1WBRbWHDl-I/pub
+Students can find internships on their own or use the COMM Digest to find an internship.
+The COMM Digest may be found here: https://docs.google.com/document/d/1vQizteLyjFSxAWL_gpkFTBm-KbY39qNU1WBRbWHDl-I/pub

-The organizations who host interns through our program gain access to undergraduate students who have earned at least 12 units in the Communication program.
-If your organization has an internship opportunity to offer, please email it to Corey Pavlich [email@example.com ] and he will see that it is posted to the COMM Digest: https://docs.google.com/document/d/1vQizteLyjFSxAWL_gpkFTBm-KbY39qNU1WBRbWHDl-I/pub
+The organizations who host interns through our program gain access to undergraduate students who have earned at least 12 units in the Communication major or minor.
+If your organization has an internship opportunity to offer, please email it to Kaylin Duncan [email@example.com] and after reviewing the content your message/flyer/advertisement will be posted to the COMM Digest: https://docs.google.com/document/d/1vQizteLyjFSxAWL_gpkFTBm-KbY39qNU1WBRbWHDl-I/pub

 To qualify for COMM internship credit, students must meet the following requirements: